-The eastern counterpart to the Siegfried Line or Westwall, the Pomeranian Wall runs near the German/Polish border as it was prior to September 1, 1939.
-The tour visits the bunkers near the town of Walcz, including an open air museum featuring military vehicles.
+The eastern counterpart to the Siegfried Line or Westwall, the Pomeranian Wall runs near the German-Polish border as it was prior to September 1, 1939.
+The tour visits the bunkers near the town of Wałcz, including an open-air museum featuring military vehicles.
 As the Red Army approached in January 1945, battles raged all along the Pomeranian Wall.
-The Polish-Soviet Cemetery at Walcz contains the remains of 6,045 Soviet and Polish soldiers, most of whom lost their lives in the fighting near this section of the Pomeranian Wall.
-Accommodations: Hotel Słoneczny Młyn (B, L, D) Photo Top: A view from outside a bunker from the Pomeranian Wall near Walcz, Poland.
-Courtesy of Sarah Kirksey.
-Photo Bottom Left: Bunker near Walcz.
-Courtesy of Sarah Kirksey.
-Tour guest exploring the inside of a bunker near Walcz.
-Courtesy of Sarah Kirksey.
-ITINERARY DAY NINE
+This afternoon, visit the open-air museum Exploseum in Bydgoszcz.
+It was built around the Nazi Germany munitions factory DAG Fabrik Bromberg, one of the largest arms factory of the Third Reich.
+It was manned by thousands of prisoners of war and forced laborers to produce explosives and ammunition.
+Accommodations: Hotel Słoneczny Młyn (B, L, D) Top: A view from outside a bunker from the Pomeranian Wall near Wałcz, Poland.
+Bottom Left: Bunker near Wałcz.
+Bottom Right: Tour guest exploring the inside of a bunker near Wałcz.
+DAY NINE SZUBIN AND TORUŃ